Octopoos/SEBLOD_more/README.md

 ======
 - <a href="http://www.seblod.com/community/forums" target="_blank">Forums</a>
 - <a href="http://www.seblod.com/products/vip" target="_blank">Memberships</a>
-- <a href="http://www.seblod.com/products" target="_blank">Products</a>
+- <a href="http://www.seblod.com/products" target="_blank">Marketplace</a>
 - <a href="http://www.seblod.com/enterprise/support" target="_blank">Support</a>

 Get Involved?
 ======
-Anyone that want to help and to get involved in the development on SEBLOD should use the "Dev" branch, and Pull Request only on the "Dev" branch.
-Any PR on the "Master" or "Next" branches will be closed.
+Anyone that want to help & get involved in the development of SEBLOD should use the "Dev" branch, and Pull Request only to the "Dev" branch.
+Any PR to the "Master" or "Next" branches will be closed.